 While this variation is not nearly as sweet as it’s island cousin, it’s still crazy delicious and umami packed.
 We suggest eating with your hands, so you can lick every last drop off goodness of your fingers.
 The marinade is sweetened with only a few dates and the natural sweetness of pineapple juice (hello Whole30 compliant,) so it’s perfect for other things as well!
 How do huli huli burgers or huli huli fish sound?!
 Yes, it’s also scrumptious right!!!
 Last time we made this we opted to whirl up a double batch of the marinade – not sorry about it!!

 Hope you enjoy this as much as we do and that you might find yourself daydreaming of being on a sandy beach with an ocean breeze fluttering by as you eat every last bite!

-- Add all marinade ingredients to an high powered blender.
+- Add all marinade ingredients to a high powered blender.
 Blend until completely smooth and all dates are pureed.
-Alternately you can use an immersion blender.
+Alternatively you can use an immersion blender.

 - Place chicken in a non reactive container or zipper bag, pour 1½ cups of marinade over it (reserving the rest.)
 Marinate for a minimum of 4 hours or even better overnight, in the refrigerator.

-- Remove chicken from refrigerator about 30-40 minutes before grilling.
+- Remove chicken from the refrigerator about 30-40 minutes before grilling.
 Pre-heat your grill.
-When ready place chicken on grates, and begin grilling.
+When ready, place chicken on grates, and begin grilling.